-Bluebook, 18th ed., Rule 21.8.4(d) and the suggested citations above do not include any U.S. treaty sources.
-The U.S. did not ratify the Uruguay Round agreements as treaties, but instead implemented them through legislation and administrative action.
-Official sources are:
+The examples in Bluebook, 20th ed., Rule 21.11(d) (which incorporates by reference Rule 21.4.5) and the suggested official citations below do not include any U.S. treaty sources because the U.S. did not ratify the Uruguay Round agreements as treaties, but instead implemented them through legislation and administrative action.

-- Uruguay Round Trade Agreements, Text of Agreements, Implementing Bill, Statement of Administrative Action, and Required Supporting Statements: Message from the President of the United States Transmitting the Uruguay Round Trade Agreements, Texts of Agreements, Implementing Bill, Statement of Administrative Action and Required Supporting Statements.
-H.R.
-Doc.
-No. 103-316 (1994).
+- Uruguay Round Trade Agreements, Text of Agreements, Implementing Bill, Statement of Administrative Action, and Required Supporting Statements: Message from the President of the United States Transmitting the Uruguay Round Trade Agreements, Texts of Agreem

 To search Proquest Congressional: Legislative & Executive Publications>Search by number>Bibliographic Citations: H. Doc.
 103-316.

 - GATT 1947: General Agreement on Tariffs and Trade, Oct.
 30, 1947, 61 Stat. pt.
 5, 55 U.N.T.S.
 194